 St. James.
 Wigmore

-an earlier Saxon building.
+earlier Saxon building.
 The building has a very early Norman nave.
-Herringbone
+Herringbone masonry is

 The church stands above the village, and with the ruined castle, dominates the village and

-century base, with an ogee-headed niche.
-This feature is found in a number of churches
+base, with an ogee-headed niche.
+This feature is found in a number of churches along The

-Since 2007 , work on the roof and the internal walls exposed some more Saxon
+Since 2007, work on the roof and the internal walls exposed some more Saxon Herringbone

-Herringbone brickwork.
+brickwork.
 Sections of this brickwork has been left exposed for viewing.
-It is
+It is dated around 1050.

-The Weather Cock was restored and re-guilded for the millenium and the clock
+The Weather Cock was restored and re-guilded for the millenium.
+Bullet Holes made by the

 Reverend Alexander Cloggie Vicar of St. James Wigmore (1614- 1698),